eddieoz/bitBingo/README.md

 ## Deployment

-To deploy bitRaffle to a demo or production environment, consider the following:
+To deploy bitBingo to a demo or production environment, consider the following:

 1.  **Environment Variables**: Configure the necessary environment variables in your deployment environment.
 These are typically set through the hosting provider's interface.
     *   `server/.env`: